cpreti123/CY300_Game/README.md

 To run the program:

 1. Open a terminal or command prompt.
+2. Git clone the repository.
-2. Navigate to the folder containing the project files.
+3. Navigate to the folder containing the project files.
-3. Type pip install pygame into the command prompt.
+4. Install necessary packages with the following command: pip install requirements.txt
-4. Run the program with the following command: python main.py
+5. Run the program with the following command (Windows): python .\Project\main.py

 ## Dependencies